 The military is a good example of how different economic activities work together.
 In Kenya, the primary sector helps by providing resources needed for military use.
 The secondary sector focuses on making military equipment.
 The tertiary sector includes services like training and support.
 The quaternary sector is important for military research and development, while the quinary sector involves high-level decisions and strategies.

-In 2023, Kenya’s military expenditure was 999.5 million US dollars, which is 1.0% of the country’s GDP.
+As of 2024, Kenya’s military expenditure was about 1.2 billion US dollars (Ksh 166 billion), which is around 1.0% of the country’s GDP.
 The active military force has 120,092 personnel, resulting in about 0.6 active military members for every 1,000 people in the country.

 Biggest company in Kenya